NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/3DViewsLinking/README.md

   * RaycastTechnique
   * VolumeRenderingSurfaceSmoothing
   * VolumeRenderingOversamplingFactor

+  not necessary!

+* camera linking button (difference between "normal" and "hot"?) no double mode, leave it very simple.
+Click linking and the cameras are all updated, GUI, etc..

+Implementation as the MRMLSliceLogic one.

+* angle differ? different camera motion, specilized interface in the cameras module.

 * Display content as in the 2D view? shall add models too? segmentation maust always be global (for 2d/3d etc...)??

-* camera linking button (difference between "normal" and "hot"?)

-* angle difference camera linking?
+add pick from 3d view when right click.
+It will show a menu with the edit action.

 # Illustrations